 To keep up and steer the customer’s needs and responsiveness, Net Solutions has introduced its 3Es Customer-Centric Framework, discussed thoroughly in the Digital Commerce report.

-The challenges of ever-evolving fashion commerce, along with a predictably unpredictable business environment, has pushed the leading online retailers to toughen up.
+The eCommerce challenges of ever-evolving fashion industry, along with a predictably unpredictable business environment, has pushed the leading online retailers to toughen up.
 Unpredictability is the new norm, and it will be the new normal post the COVID-19 crisis.
-Fashion brands will, in 2020/2021, respond by shifting their focus on improving what is within their reach — embracing personalization, digital tools, and social media marketing, to name a few.
+Fashion brands will, in 2021, respond by shifting their focus on improving what is within their reach — embracing personalization, digital tools, and social media marketing, to name a few.

 For those looking forward to designing the new era of the business of fashion, the opportunities at hand to build a strong relationship with your target consumers have never been greater.
 The tips, trends, and recommendations that you can leverage while building your Digital Commerce strategy are laid down in-depth in the Net Solutions’ State of Digital Commerce — Fashion & Apparel 2020 report.